2023 Best Nursing Schools in South Carolina

 The average amount in student loans that nursing majors at Clemson take out is $24,742.
 This translates to an average monthly loan payment of $282, based on a 10-year repayment plan.

 You’ll be in good company if you decide to attend University of South Carolina - Columbia.
 It ranked #4 on our 2023 Best Nursing Schools in South Carolina list.
-UofSC is a very large public school located in the medium-sized city of Columbia.
+UofSC is a fairly large public school located in the medium-sized city of Columbia.

 On average, nursing graduates from UofSC take out $26,237 in student loans while working on their degree.
 This translates to an average monthly loan payment of $360, based on a 10-year repayment plan.

 The excellent programs at Anderson University South Carolina helped the school earn the #5 place on this year’s ranking of the best nursing schools in South Carolina.
-Anderson University South Carolina is a small private not-for-profit school located in the city of Anderson.
+Anderson University South Carolina is a small private not-for-profit school located in the small city of Anderson.

 Nursing majors at Anderson University South Carolina take out an average of $27,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $441.